abarghi/Measuring_Linguistic_Diversity/README.md

 randomly chosen individuals (with replacement) from a population have different first languages.
 In other words, if there are $n$ languages in a population and
-$p_i$ denotes the probability that an individual chosen at random from this population has the $i$th language as their first language, for
+$p_i$ denotes the probability that an individual chosen at random from this population has the $i$-th language as their first language, for
 $i \in \{1,\ldots,n\}$, then Greenberg's linguistic diversity index (LDI) is calculated as
 $$H_2 = 1 - \sum_{i=1} ^n p_i^2.$$
 In ecology, $H_2$ is known as Gini-Simpson index (named after Italian Statistician,